Characters and the Generation of Sylow 3-Subgroups For Almost Simple Groups

 We first consider the situation for groups of Lie type defined in characteristic $p = 3$.

-\begin{proposition} Let $S$ be a simple group of Lie type defined in characteristic 3 which is not isomorphic to one of the groups discussed in Propositions \ref{gapstuff} and \ref{An}.
+\begin{proposition} Let $S$ be a simple group of Lie type defined in characteristic 3 which is not isomorphic to one of the groups discussed in Proposition \ref{gapstuff}.
 If $S \le A \le \Aut(S)$, then $A$ does not have 2-generated Sylow $3$-subgroups.

 \end{proposition}